Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-5. At the prompt, you will retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing SUFFIX** with your unique identifier:
+5. At the prompt, you will retrieve information about SQL MI in the **SQLMI-Shared-RG** resource group by entering the following PowerShell command,

     ```powershell
-    az sql mi list --resource-group hands-on-lab-SUFFIX
+    az sql mi list --resource-group SQLMI-Shared-RG
     ```

 6. Within the output of the above command, locate and copy the value of the `fullyQualifiedDomainName` property.
 Paste the value into a text editor, such as Notepad.exe, for later reference.

     ![The output from the az sql mi list command is displayed in the Cloud Shell, and the fullyQualifiedDomainName property and value are highlighted.](media/cloud-shell-az-sql-mi-list-output.png "Azure Cloud Shell")

 7. Next, you will enter a second command to retrieve the public IP address of the SqlSerer2008 VM, which you will use to connect to the database on that server.
-Enter the following PowerShell command, **replacing SUFFIX** with your unique identifier:
+Enter the following PowerShell command, **replacing xxxxxx** with your unique identity:

     ```powershell
-    az vm list-ip-addresses -g hands-on-lab-SUFFIX -n SqlServer2008
+    az vm list-ip-addresses -g ODL-hands-on-lab-xxxxx -n SqlServer2008
     ```

 8. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIpAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.